Homer Fellows Kept The City Rolling with Springfield Wagon Company

 Homer Fellows was born in Wellsboro, Pennsylvania in 1832.
-When he was around 21, he relocated to Iowa to work with a mercantile company first as a salesman and then moving up through the company.
-In 1857 he worked with two others to establish real estate offices in Warsaw and Springfield, Missouri, also working with other stockholders in this time to establish the first telegraph line through Springfield.
+When he was around 21, he relocated to Iowa to work with a mercantile company.
+He began as a salesman and then moved his way up through the company.
+In 1857 he worked with two individuals to establish real estate offices in Warsaw, Missouri and Springfield, Missouri.
+During this time Fellows also worked with other stockholders to establish the first telegraph line through Springfield.

-Fellows’s life was never one of monotony: in 1861, he went to the District of Columbia and was appointed register of lands for the Springfield district by President Lincoln.
-A year later, he chose to join the military during the Civil War and was appointed as Lieutenant Colonel of the 46th Missouri Militia and served for a year.
+Fellows’ life was never one of monotony.
+In 1861, he went to the District of Columbia and was appointed register of lands for the Springfield district by President Lincoln.
+A year later, he chose to join the military during the Civil War.
+Fellows was appointed as Lieutenant Colonel of the 46th Missouri Militia.
+He served for one year.

 Springfield Wagon Company

 In 1872, Fellows would find a new job as secretary and factory superintendent of the newly incorporated Springfield Manufacturing Company.
 He designed and built the first wagon that the company ever created with a hinged drop-tongue to make it easier to navigate the wild Ozark hills and roads.